jiek2529/Shortcuts/linux/macos-shortcuts.md

 ##Cut, copy, paste, and other common shortcuts
 Shortcut| Description
 ---|---
-Command-X|	Cut: Remove the selected item and copy it to the Clipboard.
-Command-C|	Copy the selected item to the Clipboard.
-This also works for files in the Finder.
+Command-X|	Cut: Remove the selected item and copy it to the Clipboard.<br>**剪切:删除所选项目并将其拷贝到剪贴板。** Command-C|	Copy the selected item to the Clipboard.
+This also works for files in the Finder.<br>**<font color=red>拷贝所选项目至剪贴板。这也适用于Finder中的文件。</font>**
 Command-V|	Paste the contents of the Clipboard into the current document or app.
-This also works for files in the Finder.
+This also works for files in the Finder.<br>粘贴
 Command-Z|	Undo the previous command.
 You can then press Command-Shift-Z to Redo, reversing the undo command.
-In some apps, you can undo and redo multiple commands.
+In some apps, you can undo and redo multiple commands.<br>
-Command-A|	Select All items.
+Command-A|	Select All items.<br>
-Command-F|	Find: Open a Find window, or find items in a document.
+Command-F|	Find: Open a Find window, or find items in a document.<br>
 Command-G|	Find Again: Find the next occurrence of the item previously found.
-To find the previous occurrence, press Command-Shift-G.
+To find the previous occurrence, press Command-Shift-G.<br>
 Command-H|	Hide the windows of the front app.
-To view the front app but hide all other apps, press Command-Option-H.
+To view the front app but hide all other apps, press Command-Option-H.<br>
 Command-M|	Minimize the front window to the Dock.
-To minimize all windows of the front app, press Command-Option-M.
+To minimize all windows of the front app, press Command-Option-M.<br>
-Command-N|	New: Open an new document or window.
+Command-N|	New: Open an new document or window.<br>
-Command-O|	Open the selected item, or open a dialog to select a file to open.
+Command-O|	Open the selected item, or open a dialog to select a file to open.<br>
 Command-P|	Print the current document.
 Command-S|	Save the current document.
 Command-W|	Close the front window.
 To close all windows of the app, press Command-Option-W.